NET WORTH: $1.31 billion

 FUNDING AREAS: Education, Health, San Diego Community

-OVERVIEW: Jacobs, a signatory of the Giving Pledge, gives primarily to educational institutions and the San Diego community as a whole.
-He and his wife Joan were awarded the Carnegie Medal for Philanthropy in 2015.
+OVERVIEW: Irwin and Joan Jacobs, who are signatories of the Giving Pledge, give primarily to educational institutions and the San Diego community as a whole.
+The couple was awarded the Carnegie Medal for Philanthropy in 2015.

-SAN DIEGO COMMUNITY: Much of Jacobs's philanthropy over the years has been focused on arts, culture, and education in the San Diego community.
-As a key player in San Diegans 4 Great Schools, Jacobs has been behind several efforts to remake the San Diego Unified School District board so that it is more responsive to the community.
+SAN DIEGO COMMUNITY: Much of the couple's philanthropy over the years has been focused on arts, culture and education in the San Diego community.
+As a key player in San Diegans 4 Great Schools, Jacobs has been behind several efforts to remake the San Diego Unified School District board.
 He's also been a key contributor to plans to give the city's Balboa Park a makeover and a major contributor and organizer in planning for a new central library in downtown San Diego.
 Here's a short list of a few of Jacobs' larger donations:

-- $110 million to the University of California at San Diego to build an eponymous engineering school
+- $110 million to the University of California at San Diego to build an engineering school

 - $39.1 million to the Joan and Irwin Jacobs Fund at the Jewish Community Foundation of San Diego, where Jacobs's wife, Joan, serves as vice chairwoman of the board of directors

 - $5.7 million to the High Tech High Foundation, which is associated with San Diego's charter school system